 The Central Pine Barrens of Long Island is currently of great ecological concern.
-This primarily pitch pine (Pinus rigida) and scrub oak (Quercus ilicilolia) based community type has been documented to host a diverse array of rare flora and fauna including quite a few state-rare Lepidoptera species (Wagner et al. 2003; Grand & Melio 2004; Forman & Boerner 1981).
+This primarily pitch pine (Pinus rigida) and scrub oak (Quercus ilicifolia) based community type has been documented to host a diverse array of rare flora and fauna including quite a few state-rare Lepidoptera species (Wagner et al. 2003; Grand & Mello 2004; Forman & Boerner 1981).
 These Lepidoptera are often dependent on specific under-story shrub species, which are common in the Pine Barrens (Wagner et al. 2003).
 Much of the bird diversity is also dependent on the characteristic open canopy and extensive shrub layer provided by this habitat (Forman & Boerner 1981).
 Unfortunately, the fire-dependent Pine Barrens communities are under threat by the increased human development and over-zealous fire suppression, which has already resulted in the loss of 50 percent of the Pine Barrens historical range (Jordan 2003).
-Without frequent burning the typical pitch pine-based community of the Pine Barrens gives way to a more shade-tolerant hardwood community dominated primarily by various oaks (Quercus spp.)
-(Jordan 2003; Forman & Boerner 1981, Seischab 1991).
+Without frequent burning the typical pitch pine-based community of the Pine Barrens gives way to a more shadetolerant hardwood community dominated primarily by various oaks (Quercus spp.)
+(Jordan 2003; Forman & Boerner 1981; Seischab 1991).

-As part of a larger study being done by FERN (The Foundation for Ecological Research in the Northeast) I have set out to examine the variation in understory vegetation between the near-exclusive pitch-pine forest and other community types with in the Pine Barrens.
-Previous studies have found that under-story vegetation varies greatly across successional stages in other Pine Barrens communities (Matlack et al. 1992; Piocher 1999).
-It is likely that pine and oak-based communities may vary in under-story composition and the overall height and coverage of their shrub and herbaceous layers.
+Because of the obvious need for research that would lead to a feasible management plan for the Long Island Pine Barrens, the Foundation for Ecological Research in the Northeast (FERN) has developed a protocol and has embarked on what is hoped to be the first of many years of vegetation sampling within this region (Batcher 2005).
+The data collected from both pitch pine and oak-based communities within this area will hopefully yield information necessary to track successional changes within these communities and to increase our ecological understanding of these vital areas.
+As part of this study, I have set out to examine the variation in under-story vegetation between the near-exclusive pitch-pine forest and other community types with in the Pine Barrens.
+Previous studies have found that under-story vegetation varies greatly across successional stages in other Pine Barrens communities (Matlack et al. 1992; Plocher 1999).
+It is likely that pine and oak-based communities may vary in floral diversity, under-story composition and the overall height and coverage of their shrub and herbaceous layers.
 To my knowledge this has yet to be documented in the Long Island Pine Barrens.
+In order to properly manage the Pine Barrens and conserve the faunal species they support, we must understand the ecology of the shrub and herbaceous vegetation they depend on.
 I will estimate the species composition of the under-story and compare the extent and diversity of this layer in pitch-pine forest as opposed to the later successional stages which incorporate a higher amount of hardwood (primarily oak) trees and which may take over if a proactive fire management plan is not implemented.